mozilla-ai/speech-to-text-finetune/README.md

 [![Ruff](https://github.com/mozilla-ai/document-to-podcast/actions/workflows/lint.yaml/badge.svg?label=Ruff)](https://github.com/mozilla-ai/speech-to-text-finetune/actions/workflows/lint.yaml/)

-This blueprint enables you to create your own [Speech-to-Text](https://en.wikipedia.org/wiki/Speech_recognition) / Automatic Speech Recognition (ASR) dataset and model to improve performance of standard STT models for your specific language & use-case.
-All of this can be done locally (even on your laptop!) ensuring no data leaves your machine, safeguarding your privacy.
-You can choose to finetune a model either on your own, local speech-to-text data or use the Common Voice dataset.
-Using Common Voice enables this blueprint to support an impressively wide variety of languages!
-More the exact list of languages supported please visit the Common Voice [website](https://commonvoice.mozilla.org/en/languages).
+This blueprint enables you to create your own [Speech-to-Text](https://en.wikipedia.org/wiki/Speech_recognition) dataset and model, optimizing performance for your specific language and use case.
+Everything runs locally—even on your laptop, ensuring your data stays private.
+You can finetune a model using your own data or leverage the Common Voice dataset, which supports a wide range of languages.
+To see the full list of supported languages, visit the [CommonVoice website](https://commonvoice.mozilla.org/en/languages).

 <img src="./images/speech-to-text-finetune-diagram.png" width="1200" alt="speech-to-text-finetune Diagram" />